This site receives compensation for qualified sales and banner clicks referred from this site. Learn More

 Cycling Bibs Vs. Regular Shorts

-I never really saw the advantage of bib shorts until I tried them out for one ride.
+I never really saw the advantage of the bib until I tried them out for one ride.
 And I was immediately hooked.

-The thing with bibs is that they keep the shorts firmly in place so that they don’t slide or chafe.
+The thing with bibs is that they keep them firmly in place so that they don’t slide or chafe.

-However, for me, the biggest performance advantage was that they don’t use tight elastic around the waist, so the my stomach could breathe better.
+However, for me, the biggest performance advantage was that they don’t use tight elastic around the waist, so my stomach could breathe better.
 Now, I’m a skinny guy.
-So I know that people who actually have some belly, have got to really appreciate this benefit.
+So I know that people who have some belly, have got to appreciate this benefit.